LiannetteH/LiannetteH.github..io/README.md

 - this webpage is used to track projects I have worked on so far.

 ## Features
-Responsive design:
-- Screen settings for phones, tablets, and desktops Interactive elements:
+- Responsive design: Screen settings for phones, tablets, and desktops
-- Hover effects
+- Interactive elements: Hover effects
-Accessibility features:
-- Labels for inputs
+- Accessibility features: Labels for inputs, semantic HTML, and accessible table
-- Semantic HTML
-- Accessible Table

 ## Technologies Used
 Technologies and tools used to build this website: